kmtz-project/TF_disp/README.md

 Training is done by **acc1_teach.py**.
 Several parameters of the network can be adjusted.

 Testing is done by **acc1_test_part_gpu.py**.
 Maximum disparity and image name must be set before testing.

+## References

+Our work was inspired by this papers:

+1. A. Geiger, M. Roser and R. Urtasun.
+Efficient Large-Scale Stereo Matching.
+Asian Conference on Computer Vision (ACCV), 2010.
+2. Jure Žbontar and Yann LeCun.
+Stereo matching by training a convolutional neural network to compare image patches.
+J. Mach.
+Learn.
+Res.
+17, 1 (January 2016), 2287-2318.